hapi-server/data-specification/README.md

 ## hapi

 This root endpoint is optional and serves as a human-readable landing page for the server.
 Unlike the other endpoints, there is no strict definition for the output, but if present, it should include a brief description of the other endpoints, and links to documentation on how to use the server.
-An example landing page that can be easily customized for a new server is available at the spase-group.org/hapi web site.
+An example landing page that can be easily customized for a new server is available here: http://spase-group.org/hapi

 **Sample Invocation**
 ```